The PCT Model is comprised of four aspects that are critical for a successful change:

 Key project stakeholders use the assessment to identify what poses the greatest risk to project health.
 It also identifies opportunities and action plans to improve the health of the project, and therefore potential for success.
 The PCT Assessment is important for establishing a baseline and then monitoring project health and performance at key milestones over the lifecycle of the project.

 Ready to dig a little deeper?
-In an upcoming interactive webinar, we'll show you how to use the PCT Model to clarify your change-related goals for successful project outcomes.
+Watch this on-demand webinar to learn how to use the PCT Model to clarify your change-related goals for successful project outcomes.
 You'll also learn about assessing and tracking project health over the lifecycle of the project, and how to use this information to take action.